hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Next, an analysis of **how authorities respond to this industry** reveals that in many cases where communities take steps to allow and support pilgrimage travel they are met with positive responses from authorities (Ambros 2008, Kouamé 1997,  Thal 2005).
 In cases where the authorities attempt to restrict pilgrimage (Vaporis ?), the main factor in the authorities' actions appears to be for the purpose of limiting the negative economic effect of pilgrimage that it had towards the surrounding region.
 I argue that in both of these cases reflect the authorities' concern with the economy; therefore they limit pilgrimage when it has negative affect on region and allowing it when the effect is positive or neutral.
 Finally, I argue that the reason the **Tokugawa authorities were primarily concerned with the economy was due to their style of governance** that realized the overall benefit in ensuring prosperity of the lower class.
 This can be traced back to the beginning of Edo period when they restructured the rice tax and prioritized agricultural development, even at the sake of improving the quality of life for the commoners. research of Tokugawa bakufu and daimyo governance reveals a trend of moving away from authoritarian methods and instead allowing the lower classes to be prosperous.
 As the entire tax system was based on the efforts of the farmer, this would result in their own prosperity.
 To support this argument I present research that reveals the bottom-up style of governance that looks more democratic than authoritarian (Paramore 2012), and research that shows benevolent ruling was becoming more common and linked to a region's prosperity (Hall 1966).
 While this research might argue that the basis for this style of governance was largely based in Confucianism, another possibility is that it simply was more economically rewarding for the rulers.
-As my previous research on the rice tax revealed, the bakufu saw it in their own wellbeing to benevolently leave the peasants with a surplus, because it led to an overall increase in rice tax and an increase in other commodities. %%I believe this to represent their overall priority and interest in the economy.%%
+As my previous research on the rice tax revealed, the bakufu saw it in their own wellbeing to benevolently leave the peasants with a surplus, because it led to an overall increase in rice tax and an increase in other commodities.

+I believe this to represent their overall priority and interest in the economy.

 From the findings of this research, I argue that the economic potential of pilgrimage, which was exploited by the religiously affiliated oshi, popularized by media and enhanced by the competition of regional businesses, was also understood by the bakufu a became a determining factor in how they, and subsequently the regional authorities, responded to pilgrimage.
 The tourism industry intertwined in/of pilgrimage was greatly important to the regions and therefore would also be important to the rulers, as it was in their best interest to ensure the region's economic prosperity.
-%%

-%%
 **position of benevolent ruler** and being primarily concerned with the economy and region's prosperity.
 Evidence:
 	- Confucian based Tokugawa was not authoritarian but bottom up ( #Paramore_2012)